RezaMahmood/privatefunction/README.md

 The scripts in this repo are intended to deploy Azure Functions to demonstrate network isolation when communicating with other Azure PaaS services.
 Note that this deployment does not represent a best practice way of creating Azure resources and is mainly intended to demonstrate the principles behind locking down Azure PaaS services and applying network isolation.

+[Note: at this time, although the scripts deploy Azure Key Vault, none of the Functions deployed (in the Application folder) make use of it.
+The function using Azure Event Hub works but not through Private Endpoint as Private Endpoint is only available on the Dedicated SKU for Azure Event Hub]

 ## Architecture

 The scripts in this repo will provision: